 The calculations are based on the number of primary and secondary aged pupils at postcodes registered between 2010 and 2014 attending Sunderland schools and nurseries.

-If the Council considers the number of current and projected placements to be sufficient to meet the needs of a development no request will be made with only the relevant year group applied.
-Requests will be made on school sector for nursery, primary and secondary places.
+If the council considers the number of current and projected placements to be sufficient to meet the needs of a development, no request will be made with only the relevant year group applied.
+Requests will be made on school sector for nursery, primary, secondary and special places as appropriate.

-5.5 How the contributions will be spent
+How the contributions will be spent